Best hospitals for proton therapy

 Proton therapy in Russia costs approximately 45,000 EUR.

-You might want to take into account that the possible additional treatment or follow-up care costs some amount of money as well.
+You should take into account that the possible additional treatment or follow-up care costs some amount of money as well.
 Therefore, the ultimate cost for proton therapy treatment may differ from the initial price.

 How can I undergo treatment with proton therapy?

 It is not easy to self-organize any treatment abroad.
-It takes certain knowledge and expertise.
+It requires certain knowledge and expertise.
 Thus, it is safer, easier, and less stressful to shift some responsibility onto a medical tourism agency.

-As the largest and most transparent medical tourism agency in the world, Booking Health has up-to-date information on proton therapy in the best hospitals in the world.
+As the largest and most transparent medical tourism agency, Booking Health has up-to-date information on proton therapy in the best hospitals in the world.
 Booking Health will help you select a proton therapy center, taking into account your wishes for treatment.
-It is vital to have accurate information on the success rates in proton therapy of different hospitals.
+It is vital to have accurate information on the success rates of different hospitals in proton therapy.

 We want to help you and take on all the troubles.
 You can be free of unnecessary stress, while Booking Health takes care of all organizational issues.
-Our goal is to find the best medical facility for you, where you can safely undergo proton therapy.
+Our goal is to find the best medical facility for you, where you can undergo proton therapy safely.